bilgino/angularforddd/README.md

 }
 ```

+In the preceding example, we have seperated one business service into three layers with different responsibilities.
+Later, we will discuss the service layer
+pattern in the form of application-, domain- and infrastructure services conform to Domain-Driven Design practices.

 Put simply, using rich domain models means more entities than services.
 Building rich domain models is a major objective in object-oriented design.

 **» Domain Model (DDD Aggregate Pattern)**<br/>